edinburgh-napier/set09121/lectures/lecture2.md

 ---

 # Naming Note
 GitHub, like many companies, is in the process of changing the name of the 'Master' branch.
 It seems to be in progress at time of writing, so you might see it called 'Main', 'Default', or 'Origin' in some tools!

-(Don't worry too much about it, just remember to **Never break the main branch**)
+(Don't worry, just remember to **Never break the main branch**)

 ---